2020 Quadruplicity Q Award Recipient

-AWARD CRITERIA Award nominations will be solicited for women who best exemplify the following criteria: A woman who inspires others by exemplifying leadership, success, community service, and who demonstrates support for the Chamber and for other women.
-If you know someone who is deserving, but don’t know her well enough to complete the form, please contact us HERE.
+Award Criteria: Award nominations are solicited for women who inspire others by exemplifying leadership, success, community service, and who demonstrates support for the Chamber and for other women.

 Guidelines: The nominee must be a member of the Charlottesville Regional Chamber of Commerce and also must be a resident of the Charlottesville region.